- University of Wisconsin School of Medicine and Public Health - MD

 - University of Wisconsin Hospital and Clinics - Fellowship in General Internal Medicine

-Dr. Laura Zakowski is a faculty member in the Division of General Internal Medicine within the Department of Medicine and serves as Associate Vice Chair of Undergraduate Medical Education.
+Dr. Laura Zakowski is a faculty member in the Division of General Internal Medicine within the Department of Medicine and serves as Vice Chair of Education.
 Dr. Zakowski actively teaches and pursues research in resident and medical student education.
 She is the Clerkship Director for the Internal Medicine Clerkship and Integrated Block Leader, Acute Care in the UW School of Medicine and Public Health.
 Recognized as an excellent clinical educator, she is invited to present her research regularly at both national and regional meetings.
 In recognition of her outstanding work, Dr. Zakowski has received the Dean’s Teaching Award from the UW School of Medicine and Public Health and Fellowship in the American College of Physicians.

 In the classroom, clinic, and hospital, Dr. Zakowski teaches students and residents in addition to maintaining an active medical practice at the UW-East Clinic where she sees patients with general medical problems.
 Throughout her career, Dr. Zakowski has received numerous humanism awards for her exceptional compassion in patient care.
 Dr. Zakowski is board certified in Internal Medicine and has been named to the Best Doctors in America list multiple times.